 Australian Information Commissioner and Privacy Commissioner — Angelene Falk

 Ms Falk was appointed Australian Information Commissioner and Privacy Commissioner in August 2018.
 She leads the Office of the Australian Information Commissioner (OAIC) in fulfilling its functions across privacy, freedom of information and government information management.
 Ms Falk is a member of the Executive Committee of the International Conference of Data Protection and Privacy Commissioners (ICDPPC), and is a co-chair of the ICDPPC Digital Citizen and Consumer Working Group.
+She is also a member of the National Data Advisory Council.

 Ms Falk has held senior positions in the OAIC since 2012.
 She served as Deputy Commissioner from 2016 and acting Australian Information Commissioner and Privacy Commissioner from March 2018.